LTUC/amman-dotnet-401d2/Resources/MVCSetup.md

 ```

 8. Add app.UseStaticFiles() under `Configure()` after mapping the route to allow the use of css and js files.
-9. Create a new folder in solution called "Controllers"
+9. Create a new folder in your project called "Controllers"
-10. Create a new folder in solution called "Models"
+10. Create a new folder in your project called "Models"
-11. Create a new folder in solution called "Views"
+11. Create a new folder in your project called "Views"
 12. Create a new class named HomeController in the Controllers Folder
 13. Derive HomeController from base class Controller (`HomeController:Controller`)
 14. Import the appropriate namespace (`Microsoft.AspNetcore.MVC`)